CN-M/task-taker-2.0/README.md

    NODE_ENV="development"
    DATABASE_URL="postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public"
    ```
+   > Hint: Use the CLI command `openssl rand -base64 32` to generate random secrets for `SECRET` and `REFFRESH_SECRET`.

+   - By default, the project uses PostgreSQL as a database and so asks for a PostgreSQL database URL.
+   - If you need a quick Postrgres database you can spin up an instance on [Neon](https://neon.tech) or [Railway](https://railway.app/).

+   - Alternatively, you can adjust the `server/prisma/schema.prisma` file to your preferred database and it should work about the same when given a database url.
+(I haven't tested this though so let's hope it doesn't break)

    **Client:**
    Create a `.env` file in the root directory of the client and add the following variables: